pauladaly/pands-project/README.md

 # 1 Introduction
-This Git Hub repository contains all the files created during my completion of the Programming and Scripting Project 2019 as part of the H.Dip in Data Analytics.
+This GitHub repository contains all the files created during my completion of the Programming and Scripting Project 2019 as part of the H.Dip in Data Analytics.
 This README contains a summary and my investigations into Fisher’s Iris data set.

 # 2 Project Objective
 The objective of this project is to research Fisher’s Iris data set and write documentation and code in the Python programing language based on the research carried out.
 The outline for this project is: